 Many people prefer to wash their blinds by hand, and even though this may take longer, it’s less likely to damage the blind.
 You can wipe each slat individually with a cloth soaked in a mixture of water and cleaning detergent, or remove the whole blind and either clean outside, or soak for a few hours in a bath filled with diluted cleaning detergent and warm water.
 It’s worth noting that even washing by hand can damage and shrink blind fabric if the water is too hot.

 Air drying is always the safest method for drying a blind, preferably with the blind laid out flat.
+However, if you live in a small space or have nowhere to lay the blinds out flat, you could dry them with a towel and then hang them back up with the window open to help them to completely dry.
 Never attempt to tumble dry your blind.

 In the past, it was recommended that bleach was used to remove mould from blinds, and there are many bleach-based products that can be used for this purpose.
 However, many of us now prefer more natural cleaning solutions that are safer and kinder to the environment.